Install Infinite Scale on a Server

 If you have logged in successfully, you should see the following screen:

-Congratulations, you have successfully setup Infinite Scale with Web Office.
+Congratulations, you have successfully set up Infinite Scale with Web Office.

-Checkout the Desktop App or Mobile Apps to sync files to/from clients. |
+Check out the Desktop App or Mobile Apps to sync files to/from clients. |

-The Infinite Scale deployment will reboot automatically on a server reboot if the compose environment is not shut down by command. |
+The Infinite Scale deployment will automatically restart on a server reboot if the compose environment is not shut down by command. |

 Monitor the Instance